 Bicycles, Bats, Balls and Trauma Calls

-This session will help first responders, EMTs, paramedics, nurses and physicians better understand sports injuries that occur in neighborhood ballparks.
+This session helped first responders, EMTs, paramedics, nurses and physicians better understand sports injuries that occur in neighborhood ballparks.
 During this session, we will take a look at some of the most common types of sports injuries to children and teenagers from Little League through high school.
 We will review how children are often injured while riding bicycles, skateboarding and playing baseball, football or soccer.
 We will discuss the treatment for sprains, strains and injuries caused by repetitive sports.
 We will also discuss sports-related trauma calls such as fractures, head injuries and blunt trauma.

 Presented by: Chief Ken Bouvier, EMT